digibib/koha-docker/README.md

 The Docker image produced uses currently released [Debian packages of Koha](http://wiki.koha-community.org/wiki/Koha_on_Debian).

+There is also a Docker setup for a Koha development version from git available in the subfolder `kohadev`.
+Please read the README in this folder for further instructions.

 The image will on startup go through the steps of the Koha Webinstaller accepting default settings, and choosing MARC-flavour: MARC21.

 ## Using the Koha Docker image